aol/micro-server/micro-async-data-loader/readme.md

 ### Additional properties are

-asyc.data.schedular.cron.loader=0 * * * * *
+async.data.schedular.cron.loader=0 * * * * *

 How often loader should check for changes in data (uses a quartz expression and attempts a load every minute by default).

 By default data will be loaded from all configured ManifestComparators using the default cron.

-asyc.data.schedular.threads=no. of threads for asynchronous loading
+async.data.schedular.threads=no. of threads for asynchronous loading

 The default value is 5.

 async.data.writer.multi=true / false

 By default writing to multiple services is disabled, if more than one ManifestComparator bean is found on the classpath only the first is configured in an AsyncDataWriter.
-If asyc.data.writer.multi is set to true all ManifestComparators will be wrapped by a single MultiDataWriter bean.
+If async.data.writer.multi is set to true all ManifestComparators will be wrapped by a single MultiDataWriter bean.
 Calling saveAndIncrement with new data on this bean will write that data to all sources.

 ### Configuring multiple ManifestComparators